Bremerton National Airport | Port of Bremerton

 Why do this study now?

-This is the first time the Port has conducted a market feasibility study like this for PWT.
-There is continued interest as to whether a regional-size airport for this area is practical.
-Many in our community are aware that the State of Washington has been studying airports around the state in the context of relieving pressure on Seattle-Tacoma International Airport (SEA).
-This study is separate from the work of others.
-The Port has received state funding to pursue the initial research as to whether this may be a viable market and what may be the effects to the surrounding community.
-The Port wants to conduct its own study, independent of larger influences, to start a conversation with our community and focus on what would be best for our residents.
+The Port has received state funding to pursue initial research on whether there is a viable market for expanding services at PWT and what may be the effects to the surrounding community.
+The Port is conducting its own study, independent of larger influences, to have a conversation with our community and focus on what would be best for our residents.

 What we studied in Phase 1